harvester/docs/docs/install/harvester-configuration.md

 However, if you face compatibility issues, the MBR partitioning scheme can be forced on BIOS systems.

 !!! note
-    Harvester creates an additional partition for storing VM data by default.
+    Harvester creates an additional partition for storing VM data if [`install.data_disk`](./#installdata_disk) is configured to use the same storage device as the one set for [`install.device`](./#installdevice).
-    When force using MBR, [`install.no_data_partition`](./#installno_data_partition) will be forced to `true`.
-    In other words, no additional partition will be created and VM data will be stored in a partition shared with the OS data.
+    When force using MBR, no additional partition will be created and VM data will be stored in a partition shared with the OS data.

 #### Example